Skip to main content

 These healthy habits will not only make you feel more energetic and brighten your mood in the short term but will protect your health and wellbeing in the years to come.
 They may also reduce the intensity of menopausal symptoms later.

-Sometimes these are planned to support your natural cycle or maybe even override your natural cycle (eg the pill).
 Your choices depend on your symptoms, your past sensitivity to synthetic hormones and your contraceptive needs.

 What’s up next?